-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years in the future.
+It is generally accepted that a residential leasehold with more than 100 years unexpired lease term is worth approximately the same as a freehold.
+Where an additional ninety years added to all but the shortest lease, the residence will be equivalent in value to a freehold for many years in the future.

 Lender | Requirement |